Saturday, February 28, 2009

 In Burma: Vice Principal Hsur

-A secret refugee town, inside Burma.
+n, inside Burma.
 This is what Hsur said:

 Hsur is the vice principal of the school in this refugee town in Burma.
 His English name is "James Fu," given to him when he was a student.
 Fu is his original surname, but that was destroyed a long time ago.